bcornec/wod-set/profile/ADMIN-GUIDE.md

 #OPNSENSEIP:
 #OPNSENSEPORT:
 ```
-See the example below for a backend server.
+See the example below for a wod-backend server.

-### Backend server installation
+### wod-backend server installation

 The installation is based on a common install script [install.sh](https://github.com/Workshops-on-Demand/wod-install/blob/main/install/install.sh) that allows the deployment of the different servers comprising the solution.
 The script is located under the `wod-install/install/` directory.